Conquer the ABCs of Exceptional Leadership

 Have you ever heard the quote, “people don’t leave bad jobs they leave bad bosses?”
 This quote was proven in Gallup’s comprehensive survey; they found that 50% of Americans have left a job to “get away from their manager at some point in their career.”
 Today retaining top employees ranks as one of the top three issues CPA firms have.
-No one wants to be known as a “bad” boss, but what are some things you can do to help you become a leader in your firm.
+No one wants to be known as a “bad” boss, but what are some things you can do to help you become an exceptional leader in your firm.
 Here is a quick ABC strategy.

 When I was a young staffer at KMPG, I put the wrong address on original documentation and sent it out to the wrong client.
 I was in tears because this was a huge deal.
 My manager called the client, and instead of blaming me, she took 100% of the blame.
 I asked her why.
 She said you are my team; anything that happens on with my team is ultimately my responsibility.
-If we are mailing out wrong documentation maybe, we need a better process.
+If we are mailing out the wrong documentation maybe, we need a better process.

-Belief in your people
+Believe in your people

 During the next two years, these kids were followed, and these random kids all had a dramatic increase in IQ.
 Why?
 Teachers had high expectations, more touchpoints, more feedback, and approval.
 When we believe we have the right team and believe in our team, we will gain a so-called “mental telepathy.”

 Challenge your team

 At Facebook, they don’t wait until an exit interview to find out what people enjoy or other skills they may have.
 They do an “entry” interview to determine what additional skills and tasks employees may have an interest in.
 Allowing employees to take on new duties will help your team grow and find new challenges in their work.
-If you have someone who enjoys presentations, let them run the 2019 tax update for the group this year.
+If you have someone who enjoys presentations, let them run the 2021 tax update for the group this year.